asseco-voice/laravel-plan-router/README.md

 # Laravel plan router

 This package is an extension of [inbox package](https://github.com/asseco-voice/laravel-inbox).
-It's main purpose is to define a model for routing incoming communication by matching certain regex patterns and executing self defined callbacks.
+Its main purpose is to define a model for routing incoming communication by matching certain regex patterns and executing callbacks when pattern is matched.

 *Use case:* you have an endpoint for receiving emails which you need to parse based on some parameter, having one callback executed if incoming email comes from ``.*@gmail.com`` domain, other from `.*@yahoo.com`,